-During the first weeks of school, we will focus on creating a sense of community and belonging amongst students and families.
-At GTC Elementary, we believe that all students can learn, belong, and contribute.
-Our mission is to provide an environment that supports the physical, emotional, social, and academic growth of all students.
-This environment will allow all students to develop to their full potential and to become contributing members of their families, their community, and the world.
+At GTC,, we are committed to meeting the needs of all learners and rising to the challenge of excellence.
+Our goal is to foster an environment where every student can learn, belong, and contribute.
+Our mission is to support the physical, emotional, social, and academic growth of all students, allowing them to reach their full potential and become contributing members of their families, community, and the world.

-We will continue to focus on maximizing student learning, and setting high expectations for all our students and staff to ensure that we nurture the "whole child".
-We also expect our students and staff to follow the Binadu B's-Be Respectful, Be Responsible, Be Positive.
-Living up to these expectations will help create and maintain a safe, positive, and caring school environment.
+During the first weeks of school, we will focus on creating a sense of community and belonging among students and families.
+We will continue to set high expectations for our students and staff so that we strive to meet our school and district goals.
+We encourage all members of our school community to follow the Binadu B's-Be Respectful, Be Responsible, Be Positive.
+These principles will help maintain a safe, positive, and caring school environment for all.

-We recognize our parents and guardians as integral partners of the Binadu team.
-Your partnership allows us to continue to make improvements each year.
-In order to strengthen our home-school communication, we are always looking for better ways to stay connected with our students and their families.
-Please review this Student/Parent Handbook as a reference to the rules and expectations of GTC Elementary School.
-This handbook includes a School Calendar of Events.
-However, please understand that the information and dates outlined in this handbook are subject to change.
-We will keep you informed of any changes through email, the Binadu Connection, or classroom newsletters.
-You can also follow our Facebook page for real-time updates at Gregorio T. Camacho Elementary School.
+We recognize parents and guardians as integral partners of the Binadu team.
+Your partnership is vital to our continuous improvement.
+To strengthen our home-school communication, we are always looking for ways to stay connected with our students and their families.
+Please review this Student/Parent Handbook for important information on the rules and expectations at GTC Elementary School.
+This handbook also includes a School Calendar of Events.
+However, please note that the information and dates are subject to change.
+We will keep you informed of any updates via email, the Binadu Connection, or classroom newsletters.
+For real-time updates, follow our Facebook page at Gregorio T. Camacho Elementary School.

-On behalf of the Commissioner of Education, Dr. Alfred B. Ada, the CNMI State Board of Education, and PSS Leadership, welcome to the CNMI Public School System and School Year 2022-2023!
+On behalf of the Commissioner of Education, Dr. Lawrence F. Camacho, the CNMI State Board of Education, and PSS Leadership, welcome to the 2024-2025 school year in the CNMI Public School System!
 Thank you for your involvement, commitment, and support.
-We look forward to "Making Leaps and Bounds in Education" with you as our partners!
+We look forward to Making Leaps and Bounds in Education with you as our partners!